dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

 .. pubmed:: 29872002 Electron diffraction

-To investigate the alternative we need invert the rotation axis on import and try indexing again.
-We don't need to run the spot-finding again, as the experimental geometry does not affect the spots that are found on each image.
+To investigate the alternative we need to invert the rotation axis on import and try indexing again.
+We don't need to repeat the spot-finding though, as the experimental geometry does not affect the spots that are found on each image.

 .. code-block:: bash